Description

 Eligibility

-The scholarship may be renewed up to 8 semesters (excluding summer) or until the student has earned an undergraduate degree, whichever occurs first.
+The scholarship may be renewed for up to 8 semesters (excluding summer) or until the student has earned an undergraduate degree, whichever occurs first.